Keyondunker/Vector-Nest-Provider/README.md

 3. Take that account's private key and save it to a file.
 4. Put the JSON file and that private key file into the same folder.
 5. Open up a terminal in that folder.
    > If you are planning to use different accounts for billing and operating, you need to pass additional flags: `--billing <address>` and `--operator <address>`.
-If you don't need that, just skip those flags.
+This seperation increases security of your configuration.
+Setting a billing address allows for having a seperate address / identity for claiming your earnings and rewards while setting an operator allows you to delegate the operational work of running a daemon and servicing user requests to a third-party or a hotkey.
+If you don't need that, just skip those flags and the logic of the Protocol will use your main address as your billing and operator address.
 6. Run the following command:
    ```sh
     forest register pco \